emerenan/emerenan/README.md

 [![Gmail Badge](https://img.shields.io/badge/-Gmail-c14438?style=flat-square&amp;logo=Gmail&amp;logoColor=white&amp;link=mailto:renansouza.it@gmail.com)](mailto:renansouza.it@gmail.com)

 Emerson holds a BS in Information Systems From Faculdade Estácio.
-He studies Python for data analysis and Data Science at DataCamp and is a BI specialist at BI Academy.
+He studies Python for data analysis, Machine Learnig, and Data Science at DataCamp, and is a BI specialist at BI Academy.
 He has extensive knowledge of Data Scource, ETL, Data Modeling, Data Analysis and Data Visualization, and uses software such as Pentaho, Google Data Studio and Power BI.

 - 🔭 I’m currently avaliable to work with ETL, Data modeling, Data visualization, and Python.
 - 🌱 I’m currently learning Python, Data Analysis, and Data Science.